More Info the Better: Know Your Opponent

 In this scenario, we’re dealt Ace-Jack before the flop, put in a 3-bet against a cutoff open and get a call.
 The board comes with three hearts, and we have that key card – the Ace of hearts so we can comfortably barrel the flop.
 The opponent calls and the turn bricks off with 3c.

-We can comfortably bet again in this situation on the turn and chose to do that.
+You can comfortably bet again in this situation on the turn and chose to do that.
 The river is another brick, 2c.

-We can go for a value bet or play deceptively and check, hoping that the opponent has missed whatever they were after and will try to win the pot by betting.
+You can go for a value bet or play deceptively and check, hoping that the opponent has missed whatever they were after and will try to win the pot by betting.

 Our opponent is unlikely to bet so big with anything weaker than a flush, and we know he does not have a nut flush, making this bet a bit suspicious (he might choose to bet smaller with lower flushes to get value from wider range).